|

 during the Balkan Wars and World War.

-In 1882 the Bulgarian artillery began to
+1882 the Bulgarian artillery began

-request on 10 August with Order on artillery N° 150 an independent 9 cm long range battery was
+his request on 10 August with Order on artillery N° 150 an independent 9 cm long range battery was

 raised in Shumen, with men and horses coming from the artillery regiment,